-5.1 Background
+5.1 South Field Master Plan

-On November 29, 2019, City Council considered Report DS-19-213 entitled "South Field Master Plan Study at the Oshawa Executive Airport" and authorized Development Services staff to undertake the process outlined in the Ontario Heritage Act to establish a Heritage Conservation District for a portion of the South Field owned by the City encompassing Airmen's Park, the No. 10 Building owned by the 420 Wing, the former Canteen and the former Stores Building (see Attachment 4).
+On November 29, 2019, City Council considered Report DS-19-213 entitled "South Field Master Plan Study at the Oshawa Executive Airport" and authorized Development Services staff to undertake the process outlined in the Ontario Heritage Act to establish a Heritage Conservation District for a portion of the South Field at the Oshawa Executive Airport.
+The specific lands in question encompass Airmen's Park, the No. 10 Building owned by the 420 Wing, the former Canteen Building and the former Stores Building (see Attachment 1).

-Subsection 41(1) in Part V of the Ontario Heritage Act enables the Council of a municipality to designate any defined area or areas of the municipality as a Heritage Conservation District, and enables the Council to manage and guide future change in the district, through adoption of a district plan with policies and guidelines for conservation, protection and enhancement of the area's special character.
-The first requirement for the creation of a Heritage Conservation District is to develop a Heritage District Study, and obtain City Council approval of this Study, with consultation from the municipal heritage committee.
+Subsection 41(1) under Part V of the Ontario Heritage Act enables the Council of a municipality to designate any defined area or areas of the municipality as a Heritage Conservation District, and enables the Council to manage and guide future change in the district.
+This is achieved through the adoption of a district plan with policies and guidelines for conservation, protection and enhancement of the area's special character.
+The first requirement for the creation of a Heritage Conservation District is to undertake a Heritage District Study, in consultation with the municipal heritage committee, and obtain City Council's approval of the Study.
+Council achieved this step on December 14, 2020 through adoption of DS-20-139.